bioimage-io/use-cases/case1/README.md

 TODO:
 - need ilastik release/beta with tensorflow

+## Retraining in zero-cose

-- use the segmentations corrected with ilastik multicut to finetune the network via zero-cost?
-(Would need to have the unet3d notebook updated so that it can reimport a model from bioimage.io)
+- use the segmentations corrected with ilastik multicut to finetune the network via zero-cost
+- TODO need to have the unet3d notebook updated so that it can reimport a model from bioimage.io)

 ## Application in deepimageJ